Anna Astvatsaturian Turcotte: Education

 She studied at the University of North Dakota and received degrees in English & Literature and Philosophy & Religion, along with a minor in Russian Language and Literature.
 She received her Juris Doctor degree from the University of Maine School of Law in Portland, Maine in 2003.
 After graduating from law school, she worked as a clerk at the International Criminal Court in The Hague, Netherlands.

 Career

-Astvatsaturian Turcotte has written and lectured extensively about Armenian issues across the United States, including on Capitol Hill.
+Turcotte has written and lectured extensively about Armenian issues across the United States, including on Capitol Hill.
 She has also spoken to the European Parliament on issues of human rights, international law, and anti-Armenianism.

 She advocated and worked to support the State of Maine's 2013 resolution recognizing the independence of the Nagorno-Karabakh Republic.
 She has discussed Azerbaijani policy regarding the independence of Nagorno-Karabakh with members of the Congress and the European Parliament.
 Astvatsaturian Turcotte is an advisory board member of the non-governmental organization Americans for Artsakh.

-In 2015, Astvatsaturian Turcotte spoke at TedX Grand Forks about her experiences as a refugee and human rights activists.
+In 2015, Astvatsaturian Turcotte spoke at TEDx Grand Forks about her experiences as a refugee and human rights activists.
 On November 3, 2015, Anna Turcotte won the election to Ward 3 of the Westbrook, Maine City Council.
 She received 64% of the total vote, unseating incumbent Paul Emery.